zxeenu/heavy-telegram-bot/README.md

 _A Correlation ID is a unique identifier that is added to the very first interaction (incoming request) to identify the context and is passed to all components._ - Microsoft

 This system does the same.
-When an event is recieved from Telegram into Gateway, we generate a `correlation_id` (a uuid) and associate the Telegram payload with it.
-This `correlation_id` is passed into the message queue, so that the other services that recieve it also have access to it.
+When an event is received from Telegram into Gateway, we generate a `correlation_id` (a uuid) and associate the Telegram payload with it.
+This `correlation_id` is passed into the message queue, so that the other services that receive it also have access to its origin.

-We rely on the `correlation_id` to log data.
-This is so then when you look at logs, you know exactly which event is being processed.
-It became a bit cumbersome to drill this value into functions, just to make the logging sane.
+Originally, we were only relying on the `correlation_id` to log data.
+Without `correlation_id`s, when a user sends a message that triggers multiple services, there's no way to trace that single user action across service boundaries.
+When something fails, you're left digging through logs from different services trying to piece together what belonged to the same user request.

+Normally, I would have just passed the `correlation_id` into a logger.
+But other than on the top most level, it becomes very difficult to uto that.
+You can imagine how a naive solution would have been to just have every single function you write have the parameter for `correlation_id`.

+It became a very bothersome to always juggle this value.
+I needed an easier way to do this.
+I imagined that something like React's `useContext` would have been very useful at this moment.

 So in Gateway and MediaPirate, we rely on `contextvars`